JosephMarchallPollock/Temp/README.md

 # Temp
-Temp is project to make a GUI to run codes me, @JonathonPont and @TheGamaray have previosly made.
+Temp is project to make a GUI to run codes me, @JonathonPont and @gamaray123 have previosly made.